 More than 40 people have paid $1 million apiece to play in an unusual poker tournament this weekend.
-Its buy-in is 100 times that of the World Series of Poker's Main Event.
+Its buy-in is 100 times that of the Main Event at the World Series of Poker.
 Its first prize could approach $20 million.
 And all but a handful of players will lose every dime.

 The tournament benefits the One Drop Foundation, a charity that helps provide clean water to drought-stricken countries, by donating 11.1 percent of each buy-in.
-The foundation was started in 2007 by Cirque du Soleil co-founder Guy Laliberte, who organizes and plays in the tournaments.
+The foundation was started in 2007 by Guy Laliberte, the co-founder of Cirque du Soleil, who organizes and plays in the tournaments.

 Most poker competitions have top-heavy prize structures, but paying out only 88.9 percent of the buy-ins means that this one is not an especially good value, no matter how worthy the cause.
 Some of the businessmen playing are flush enough to lose a million bucks without blinking.
 (And even if they lack the experience the pros have, savvy entrepreneurs competing without fear can be formidable opponents, especially if the cards fall their way.)

 But most pros can't risk such a huge chunk of their working capital in a single high-variance event, even one offering life-changing prize money.
 So nearly all of them have sought out backers, friends and other investors to put up $5,000 or more for a piece of the action.
 One player, Isaac Haxton, made an offer on Twitter to sell action at a 1.09 markup, so a 1 percent piece of him costs $10,900, the minimum he'll accept.
 Greg Merson, the 2012 Main Event champion, was selling shares "at face value."
 Daniel Negreanu, the reigning player of the year, was offering up to half his action at an undisclosed rate.